Shepard Smith: Post-Fox career

 In a speech to the International Press Freedom Awards on November 21, 2019, Smith warned of authoritarian governments that make it dangerous and difficult for journalists to do their jobs, saying autocrats have learned to use online tools and social media to shore up their power.
 At the event, Smith gave $500,000 to the host organization, the Committee to Protect Journalists.

 Appearances in film

 Smith appeared as himself in the 1997 film Volcano.

-Video of Smith anchoring on Fox News during the opening moments of the March 2003 Iraq War was used in the film Fahrenheit 9/11.
-Additionally, archive footage of Smith anchoring Shepard Smith Reporting covering the 2016 US presidential election was used in the 2019 docudrama Bombshell.
+Video of Smith anchoring on Fox during the opening moments of the March 2003 Iraq War was used in the film Fahrenheit 9/11.
+Additionally, archive video of Smith anchoring Shepard Smith Reporting covering the 2016 US presidential election was used in the 2019 docudrama Bombshell.

 Personal life

 Smith married Virginia Donald, a University of Mississippi classmate, in 1987.
 They divorced in 1993 with no children.
 In 2017, Smith publicly announced he is gay and has a long-time boyfriend.
+In a speech at the University of Mississippi, Smith would say, "...it wasn't until seven, or eight, or nine years ago, I started living my truth ...
+And when I told the truth, I guess it was considered that I outed myself.
+I didn't even think about it because I didn't think I was in."